Right Arrow

 Real-time AI Alerts (Loitering, Person Enters No-go Zones)

-Shifts posture from reactive recording to a timely response, helping teams intervene sooner when a situation starts to escalate.
+Shifts posture from reactive recording to timely response, helping teams intervene sooner when a situation starts to escalate.

 False Alarms